Home economics: Twentieth century

-Practice homes were added to American universities in the early 1900s in order to model a living situation, although the all-women ‘team’ model used for students was different from prevailing expectations of housewives.
+Practice homes were added to American universities in the early 1900s in order to model a living situation, with the first facility built for home management practice constructed in the early 1920s at North Dakota Agricultural College.
+The all-women 'team' model used for students was different from prevailing expectations of housewives.
 For example, women were graded on collaboration, while households at the time assumed that women would be working independently.
 Nevertheless, the practice homes were valued.
 These practicum courses took place in a variety of environments including single-family homes, apartments, and student dorm-style blocks.
 For a duration of a number of weeks, students lived together while taking on different roles and responsibilities, such as cooking, cleaning, interior decoration, hosting, and budgeting.
 Some classes also involved caring for young infants, temporarily adopted from orphanages.
+Children's service organizations helped supply the babies who were awaiting adoption.
+At Cornell University, the first practice baby was called Dicky Domecon, named after the phrase "domestic economy".
+Dicky was borrowed by Cornell in 1920 when he was three weeks old.
+Practice babies belonged to the students and to the department and were considered central to the proper training and development of home economics students.
+Many fields of high acuity use simulation to enhance training in complicated situations.
 Childcare practicums were often included at the same time as other classwork, requiring students to configure their intellectual and home lives as compatible with one another.
+Home economics programs were using practice babies nationwide, however by 1959 less than one percent of programs still ran full-time operations.
+The practice was discontinued altogether by the early 1970s.
 According to Megan Elias, "in the ideal, domestic work was as important as work done outside the home and it was performed by teams of equals who rotated roles.
 Each member of the team was able to live a life outside the home as well as inside the home, ideally, one that both informed her domestic work and was informed by it.
 This balance between home and the wider world was basic to the movement."